 The greatest challenge leads to the greatest adventure.

 I know that the question, “Who is Jesus?” is a challenging one for our Jewish people.
 But the more I learn about the Hebrew Scriptures and my Jewish heritage, the more I see how God planned all along to send the Messiah Jesus as the eternal Yom Kippur sacrifice for our sins.

 For so long I wanted to hear God’s voice.
 I sought near and far.
 I prayed and prayed.
 I listened, I pleaded, I called out.
 And the Lord answered me.
 These words of Jesus really spoke to me when I was searching: “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you” (Matthew 7:7).

 Ask God today with an open heart if Jesus might be the Messiah and listen for His response.
 I know He will meet you just like He met me.

-Emmanuel works as a web evangelism innovator in the Digital Communications department of Jews for Jesus in San Francisco.
+Emmanuel works as a web evangelism innovator in the San Francisco Branch of Jews for Jesus.

 1. The Quranic name for Jesus, Isa, is pronounced in Farsi as Eesaw.
 The name comes from Jesse (Eshai,) as in the Stump of Jesse as a name for the Messiah.